 The first amortized amounts are recognized in pension expense for the year the gain or loss occurs.
 The remaining amounts are categorized as deferred outflows and deferred inflows of resources related to pensions and are to be recognized in future pension expense.

-(A Fiduciary Component Unit of the City of Fresno, California) Notes To The Financial Statements (Continued) For The Year Ended June 30, 2017
+Notes to the Financial Statements (Continued) For the Year Ended June 30, 2018

 The amortization period differs depending on the source of the gain or loss: